CodeFromAnywhere/sensible/docs/jobs/codefromanywhere.md

 - A strong work ethic and motivation to become the best in your field and reach your full potential
 - A collaborative mindset where you're not afraid to help others in need.
-- A will to change the world and solve problems like climate change and bad applications of AI
+- A will to solve big problems, especially climate change and bad applications of AI
 - A positive attitude

 Interested? [contact me](mailto:jobs@karsens.com)